 As noted, the collection is strong on local scenes, but the origin of such a wide variety of photographic subjects within the UK and beyond is not explained.

 The Society is grateful for the expertise of Richard Jackson who carried out the scanning and digital cleaning of slides, and the design of promotional materials and displays.
 We are also grateful to Richard Rigby of the Magic Lantern Society who restored the lanterns to working order and was very generous with his advice and assistance.
-Will Hesketh of Zarbi Ltd has been very helpful in the establishment of the new WHS website and working on the display galleries.
+Amy Hesketh of Zarbi Ltd has been very helpful in the establishment of the new WHS website and working on the display galleries.

 The Society is also grateful for the involvement and support of several organisations including Wallasey Central Library, Wirral Archives, Merseyside Maritime Museum, and the Wilfred Owen Story.
 We particularly wish to thank the National Lottery Heritage Fund for the funding of the Lantern Slides Project and their generous support over the past 18 months.